Survivable network design is the problem of building a network that remains connected even after some edges are removed.

 - $\mathcal{L}$ is $\operatorname{laminor}$.

 Proof is like follow.
-Let $\mathcal{T} \subset 2^{V}$ be the family of all tight sets and $\mathcal{L}$ as a maximal $\operatorname{laminor}$ subfamily of $\mathcal{T}$.
-Which means $\mathcal{L}$ will not be a $\operatorname{laminor}$ if we add anything more to $\mathcal{L}$.
+Let $\mathcal{T} \subset 2^{V}$ be the family of all tight sets and $\mathcal{L}$ be a maximal laminar subfamily of $\mathcal{T}$ (i.e., $\mathcal{L}$ ceases to be laminar if any additional set from $\mathcal{T}$ is added).

 First, we will claim $\operatorname{Span}(\mathcal{T})$ $\subset$ $\operatorname{Span}(\mathcal{L})$ to show $\operatorname{Span}(\mathcal{T})$ $=$ $\operatorname{Span}(\mathcal{L})$.
 Notice that $\operatorname{Span}(\mathcal{L})$ $\subset$ $\operatorname{Span}(\mathcal{T})$ is trivial because $\mathcal{L} \subset \mathcal{T}$.